-11.2.1 Sale of Real Estate Under Power in Will - Order of Confirmation prior to the adoption of the Colorado Probate Code.
+11.2.1 Sale of Real Estate Under Power in Will - Order of Confirmation

+Problem: Decedent's testate estate was administered under the law in effect prior to the adoption of the Colorado Probate Code.
 The will contained a proper power of sale of real estate.
 Was an order confirming the sale of real estate required?